O-Three-Two/2023-10-zetachain-alpha/phase-1/101-zetachain.md

 - Authorized users: Only the admin policy account.

 **3. MsgCreateTSSVoter:**
-- Votes on creating a TSS key, and recording its details (public key, participant addresses, etc.).
+- Votes on creating a TSS key and recording its details (public key, participant addresses, etc.).
 - Authorized users: Only node accounts.
 - Successful votes record the TSS key on-chain and update the keygen status.